-If you are a council tenant - or were living in your home when it was transferred to another landlord – you can buy the property at a discount.
+If you live in a council-owned home - or were when it was transferred to another landlord – you may be able to buy the property at a discount.
 Read our handy Q&A to find out more.

 Q. What is Right to Buy?